patricklafrance/wmfnext-shell/README.md

 ## Examples

-For examples of applications using this shell, have a look at the [wmfnext-host](https://github.com/patricklafrance/wmfnext-host) repository for a sample host application + a static module example and have a look at the [wmfnext-remote-1](https://github.com/patricklafrance/wmfnext-remote-1) repository for a sample remote module.
+For examples of applications using this shell, have a look at:
+- [wmfnext-host](https://github.com/patricklafrance/wmfnext-host) repository for an host application example + a static module example
+- [wmfnext-remote-1](https://github.com/patricklafrance/wmfnext-remote-1) repository for a remote module example

 ## Installation